Successful accounting careers start at Tippie

 What leads to a successful accounting career?
 It’s the higher-level thinking that drives smart decisions.

-For Tim Rosener (MAC12), a senior associate at PwC in Minneapolis, Iowa’s Master of Accountancy courses showed him how to apply accounting concepts to complex—and real—business scenarios.
+Tim Rosener (MAc12) learned to address complex business scenarios by applying accounting concepts—a skill he gained in Iowa’s Master of Accountancy Program.
 As an Iowa undergrad, he opted for a graduate fifth year that bridges the gap between undergrad accounting and the requirement for CPA licensure.

-“Instead of just becoming a number-crunching, repetitive, detail-oriented accountant, I became a more well-rounded individual who could not just look at a problem and give you an answer, but could come up with the best answer because I had a variety of ways of thinking about the problem,” Tim says.
+“Instead of just becoming a number-crunching, repetitive, detail-oriented accountant, I became a more well-rounded individual who could not only look at a problem and give you an answer, but could come up with the best answer because I had a variety of ways of thinking about the problem."

 Tim explains how the program shaped his career.

 What's a class where you developed higher-level business thinking?

 Design and Use of Cost Management Systems.
 As an undergrad you studied variance analysis, contribution margins, and the very tactical, definitive items in an accounting textbook.
 But this class took those concepts and made you think about them in terms of real business scenarios.
 Instead of having a work problem where profit is X and costs are Y, the class would give you a full business case study where you had a small business facing this issue.

 How did that make an impact on you?